pacha/vem-dark/README.md

 definitions for newer highlighting groups and support for GVim and terminal Vim in 24bit, 256 and 16 colors.

+Vem Dark is a component of [Vem](https://www.vem-editor.org), an alternative command layout for Vim, but it can be used independently from the Vem project.

 ## Configuration

 ### Gvim